Digital marketing is the application of a set of digital media marketing strategies.

 Digital marketing primarily promotes brand visibility and awareness and grows sales, but can be used for multiple purposes through numerous online marketing techniques. marketing online.

-As mentioned above, the concept of Digital Marketing does not remain static; the practice of this discipline is constantly evolving and in recent years the tools and platforms of digital marketing have continued to grow.
+As we mentioned before, the concept of Digital Marketing does not remain static; the practice of this discipline is constantly evolving.
+In addition, in recent years the tools and platforms of digital marketing have not stopped growing.

 What is the history of Digital Marketing?